 A white-label OTT platform is a pre-built streaming technology stack you license and brand as your own.
 The vendor has already built the apps for each device, the video player, the content management system, the monetization logic, and the delivery infrastructure.
 You bring your content and your brand.
 They provide everything else.

 The alternative is building your own platform from scratch.
 That path typically takes 6 to 12 months and requires iOS developers, Android developers, backend engineers, a DevOps function, and ongoing maintenance resources, according to multiple platform development firms including Oxagile and Webnexs.
 For a broadcaster with a lean team and no dedicated OTT engineering, that is not a realistic path.
+We break the numbers down in the real cost of building an OTT platform from scratch, and walk through the decision in our build vs buy an OTT platform guide.
+If you do decide to build, our walkthrough on how to build an OTT app covers what the work actually involves.

 A white-label platform gets you to market in weeks.
 But that figure comes with an asterisk, which the next section covers.
+(For a plain definition of the model itself, see what is white-label OTT.)

 How Long Does a White-Label OTT Platform Actually Take to Launch?